grepdisc/kindfools/_pages/writeon.md

 Info about our recent March 7, 2023 workshop at Hostel Buffalo-Niagara is **[available here](https://www.facebook.com/events/161314222995251)**

 Info about our recent [our March 14th virtual workshop](https://www.facebook.com/events/1637487610014641) at 6pm (Facilitator: Hy Carrel)

+Thank you to [Fitz Books and Waffles](https://www.fitzbooks.net) for hosting our March 16th in-person workshop.

 How did you enjoy your WRITE ON! workshop?
 Please complete our **[survey here](/survey/)**.